Help center

 Top links

-Tenant, Billing, My Profile, Users, Reports, Audit Logs, and Help appear based on your permissions.
-My Profile and Help are available to signed-in users.
+Company, People, Roles, Teams, Collaborate, Billing, Reports, Audit and Profile appear based on your permissions.
+Today, My tasks and Running timers appear the same way — see Across projects.
+Profile and Help are available to every signed-in user.

 Role-based navigation